yangwei-nwpu/The-rank-one-quadratic-assignment-problem/readme.txt

 2. The format of the solution file is as follows:

-First row: the best value found by the corresponding algorithm.
+First row: the best value found by algorithm.

-Third row: The best solution found by the corresponding algorithm.
+Third row: The best solution found by algorithm.